matplotlib/ipympl/README.md

 # If you already installed the @jupyter-widgets/jupyterlab-manager extension, you will still need to rebuild JupyterLab after you installed ipympl
 jupyter lab build
 ```
+Make sure to restart JupyterLab after installing the extension

 #### Install an old JupyterLab extension